 Three Days After You Quit

 Here's where things start to take an unpleasant turn.
 Sugar is an addiction, after all, and you can't kick most addictions without experiencing withdrawal symptoms.
-A few days in, you could experience sugar cravings, anxiety, headaches, and even depression in more serious cases (due to sugar's previously mentioned affect on dopamine levels).
+A few days in, you might experience sugar cravings, anxiety, headaches, and even depression in more serious cases (due to sugar's previously mentioned affect on dopamine levels).
 These effects often taper off after the first week, but depending on your body's level of sugar addiction, they could last an extra week or two.
 As always, it's essential that you stay hydrated to mitigate these effects.
 Additionally, drinking water may help you kick your sugar cravings—according to Heathline, "thirst is often confused with hunger.
 Having a glass of water may help you resist the urge to overeat and keep your cravings under control."

 One Week After You Quit